nealrout/daas_docs/README.md

 __PostgreSQL__
 _Liquibase for src migrations_

 Central database of the system.
-This layer will handle read/writes of objects.
-When records are updated in the database, they will trigger a NOTIFY event; which is being listened for by the index layer.
+This layer will handle read/write of objects.
+When records are updated in the database, they will trigger a NOTIFY event; which is being listened to by the index layer.

 ### Cache:
 SOLR